Where we are striving to have an impact

 We dream of smart cities that are driven by the power of civic engagement through technology.
 We share best practices, we foster discussions and we invite individuals from the society to participate in the process of imagining how our cities could look like.

-Jordan, Morocco and Tunisia are leading the region in this matter being the only three countries from the region to be members of the Open Government Partnership (OGP).
+Jordan, Morocco, and Tunisia are leading the region in this matter being the only three countries from the region to be members of the Open Government Partnership (OGP).
 The OGP displays governments’ commitment “to enhance transparency, accountability and public participation in government”.
-We take a look into their digital action plans and share as examples amongst the region.
+We take a look into their digital action plan and share as examples amongst the region.

 In 2019, DAN launched the first Smart City Forum in Morocco and the Smart City Roundtable in Jordan.
 In 2020 we hold our MENA Innovation Challenge inviting those interested in designing our digital future in all spheres.
-Join us in creating smarter cities through technology as more is yet to come!
+In 2020 and 2021 smart and open cities in the MENA region were one of the most important sessions at our digital festival Rakameya.
+Join us in creating smarter and open cities through technology as more is yet to come!

 More about Gender Equality & Inclusion